leomarcov/labadmin/README.md

     * Send heavy files using multiple modes (unicast, torrent or mulsticast).
     * Send and schedule messages to users
     * Config firewall settings.
-    * Copy disk partition images.
+    * Transfer and copy disk partition images.
+    * Show and save screenshots.
     * Other administrative task, like software installation, user accounts, process management, Windows activation, etc.
   * Monitorization of action execution status.
 If any error has ocurred in some host is noticed.
   * It's easy to create your own actions using Bash script or Powershell languages.